Dopamine and Relationships: The Neuroscience of Love

 As a relationship transitions from the uncertain, high-prediction-error phase to stable partnership, dopamine output naturally decreases.
 This is not optional.
 It is the system recalibrating to reflect reduced uncertainty about the reward source.

 The neurochemical baton passes from dopamine to oxytocin — the bonding hormone released through physical touch, eye contact, sexual intimacy, and sustained emotional closeness.
+The neurochemical transition from dopamine-driven pursuit to oxytocin-mediated attachment documents what this handoff requires from both partners and why misunderstanding it causes couples to abandon stable bonds in search of dopamine intensity they have already resolved.
 Oxytocin produces a qualitatively different experience: security rather than excitement, belonging rather than pursuit, trust rather than anticipation.
 This transition is the brain’s designed developmental sequence for pair bonding.

 The problem I encounter clinically is that many people cannot tolerate this transition.
 They have been conditioned — by their attachment history, by cultural narratives about romance, or by a dopamine system habituated to high-amplitude stimulation — to equate intensity with love.
 When the intensity diminishes, they conclude the love has diminished.
 They seek the dopamine spike through manufactured conflict (provoking a partner to create the uncertainty-resolution cycle), through external novelty (pursuing new relationships for the fresh prediction error), or through relationship termination (leaving a stable bond to chase the feeling of falling).